AniTho/Computer_Vision_DL/README.md

 __Day 015 Progress:__ Played with felzenszwalb segmentation and read more about it and read about selective search as well and visualize it using library.
 Also studied about IoU.

 __Day 016 Progress:__ Finished IoU, studied about mAP and non max supression.
 Downloaded Coco dataset.

+__Day 017 Progress:__ Explored data and fetch labels and bbox from coco json file and generated a csv from it